 Boiled, broiled, baked, roasted, fried, or mashed — and that’s just the different ways they can be cooked.
 When it comes to recipes, there seems to be an unlimited supply.
 Aside from all of the ways to cook a potato, have you ever looked into how many different varieties actually exist?
 So many!

-Potatoes can be kept for months as long as they’re stored properly and with so many ways to use them, why not keep a supply on hand?
-This article will explain how to store potatoes so you get optimal time and use out of this lovely tuber — whether you grow them on your homestead, or buy them at the store.
+Potatoes can be kept for months as long as you know how to store potatoes correctly.
+And with so many ways to use them, why not keep a supply on hand?
+This article will explain how to store potatoes so you get the optimal time and use out of this lovely tuber — whether you grow them on your homestead, or buy them at the store.

 Once you’ve harvested all of your potatoes, properly clean and cure them before storage.
 If your soil is sandy, you just brush the soil off the potatoes and proceed to the next step, but if your soil is sticky, then it’s imperative to actually wash them.
 It’s imperative because sticky soil can cling to the potatoes which can lead to the production of too much moisture and rot.